 The English word that I heard the most in Tacloban was ‘bond’.
 It was used to talk about families and friends.
 Life can disappear in one night in the Philippines.
 It is a place full of people going about their daily business, trying to survive in a volatile environment while still looking after each other.
 There is a lot of struggle, but there is also an ancient, pre-colonial sense of belonging and acceptance that is unique.

 A big thank you to Gregory for his words and photographs, and to everyone who was photographed for this piece.
-A shorter version of article also appears in issue #9 of Assemble Papers, ‘Radical Family‘.
+A shorter version of this article also appears in issue #9 of Assemble Papers, ‘Radical Family‘.
 You can pick up a copy here.